gulyhan/CryptOfTheNecroDancerBot/README.md

 ## Requirements

-Using Python, this project requires to have as pip package:
+Using Python, this project requires to have as pip packages:
 - numpy
 - opencv-python
 - Pillow